jmschrei/tangermeme/README.md

 This first release focused on the core prediction-based functionality (e.g., marginalizations, ISM, etc..) that subsequent releases will build on.
 Although my focus will largely follow my research projects and the feedback I receive from the community, here is a roadmap for what I currently plan to focus on in the next few releases.

-- v0.1.0: Prediction-based functionality ✔️
+- v0.1.0: ✔️ Prediction-based functionality
-- v0.2.0: Attribution-based functionality (e.g., attribution marginalization, support for DeepLIFT, seqlet calling..) ✔️
+- v0.2.0: ✔️ Attribution-based functionality (e.g., attribution marginalization, support for DeepLIFT, seqlet calling..)
-- v0.3.0: PyTorch ports for MEME and TOMTOM and command-line tools for the prediction- and attribution- based functionality
+- v0.3.0: ✔️ PyTorch ports for MEME and TOMTOM and command-line tools for the prediction- and attribution- based functionality
 - v0.4.0: Focus on interleaving tools and iterative approaches

+## Command-line Tools

+tangermeme implements command-line tools for the FIMO and TOMTOM algorithms.
+These can be called using

+`tangermeme fimo -m <motif_file> -s <sequencce_file> ...`

+and

+`tangermeme tomtom -q <motif_file_1> -t <motif_file_2>`

+Alternatively, TOMTOM can be called by just providing a hard sequence as a query.
+This can be valuable when you are manually analyzing data and want to check what motif best captures a specific area/seqlet you are looking at.

+`tangermeme tomtom -q ACGTTTG`

 ## Usage